boukeas/websheets/README.md

 ### Hints and Solutions

-If, at some point in your websheet, you need to offer hints to the learner on how to accomplish a particular task, place each hint in a `<div class='hint'>`.
+If, at some point in your websheet, you need to offer hints to the learner on how to accomplish a particular task, place each hint in a block-level element (e.g. `div` or `p`) belonging to the `hint` class.

 Hints that are placed next to each other (in succession) are automatically _grouped together_ and numbered accordingly.